-So, now that we’re clear with the definitions let’s talk about how to implement a specific B2B email marketing strategy.
+So, now that we’re clear with the definitions let’s talk about how to implement a specific B2B email marketing lead generation strategy.
 Many B2B companies recognize the value of email marketing for lead generation but often lack the ability to execute it effectively.
-Some common strategies to launch an email marketing campaign are listed below.
+Some common strategies to launch an email marketing campaign or lead generation campaign are listed below.

 1. Build a List